parths3an/TipCal/README.md

 # TipCal
-A Simple Tip Calculator made using
+A Simple Tip Calculator made using php